Program Goals and Curricular Competencies

 The patient populations seen by our students while on clinical rotations are reflective of, and consistent with, the Indiana residents we serve.
 Our students learn from and evaluate patients of all genders, ages and ethnicities.

-On PA Exit Surveys administered to students one month prior to Program completion, students from the classes of 2021, 2022, and 2023 rated their level of agreement to how well the Program met the terminal student learning outcome, “Help our students develop a sensitivity that will allow them to effectively work with patients who are different than they” as 4.5, 4.49, and 4.43, respectively.
+On PA Exit Surveys administered to students one month prior to Program completion, students rated their level of agreement to how well the Program met this goal (which was rephrased in 2025).
+Graduating students rated the degree to which the Program prepared them “to care for a diverse patient population” as 4.6 (Class of 2025) and 4.8 (Class of 2026).
 The rating scale for this item ranged from 1 = strongly disagree to 5 = strongly agree.

 Throughout both the didactic and clinical phases of the program, students are intentionally prepared to function as effective members of interprofessional healthcare teams.
 Specific opportunities include: